 Sector: Telecommunications

-Sub-sector:
+Sub-sector: -

 Infrastructure gap: Broadband and mobile connectivity

-Over recent years, the Mid North Coast region has seen a shift toward a greater reliance on online services, accompanied by a ramp-up in the roll-out of the National Broadband Network.^{270,271} However, mobile and digital connectivity gaps still exist in the region.
-Mobile black spots impede critical access to services ranging from online education to emergency response services.^{272,273,274} Poor quality digital connectivity outside of service centres impacts upon business productivity, and the capacity to innovate in areas such as AgTech.^{275,276}
+Over recent years, the Mid North Coast region has seen a shift toward a greater reliance on online services, accompanied by a ramp-up in the roll-out of the National Broadband Network.
+Phowever, mobile and digital connectivity gaps still exist in the region.
+Mobile black spots or lack of broadband connectivity impede critical access to services ranging from online education to emergency response services.
+Poor quality digital connectivity outside of service centres impacts upon business productivity, and the capacity to innovate in areas such as AgTech.
+Poor quality digital connectivity outside of service centres impacts upon business productivity.

 High-quality digital connectivity is key to innovation in essential services, including in the health and transport sectors.
-The Mid North Coast Public Health Network acknowledges that digital technology innovations have played a critical role in enhancing the capacity of the local healthcare system, whilst improved mobile communication with patients forms part of an ongoing strategy to improve local health outcomes.277 Recent innovations such as on-demand public transport trials on the Mid North Coast are also heavily reliant upon widely available and high-quality mobile and digital connectivity.278 also exacerbated in times of natural disasters.280
+The Mid North Coast Public Health Network acknowledges that digital technology innovations have played a critical role in enhancing the capacity of the local healthcare system, whilst improved mobile communication with patients forms part of an ongoing strategy to improve local health outcomes.
+Recent innovations such as on-demand public transport trials on the Mid North Coast are also heavily reliant upon widely available and high-quality mobile and digital connectivity.
+Page 1975.

-There are over 200 mobile black spots across the region.279
+There are over

+mobile black spots across the region.287

+RDA Mid North Coast's submission to the 2021

+Regional Telecommunications

-RDA Mid North Coast's submission to the 2021 Regional Telecommunications Review identifies the various digital connectivity challenges in the region.
+Review identifies the various digital connectivity challenges in the region.
 Stakeholders noted that the the lack of telecommunications makes it difficult to attract new businesses.
-Existing connectivity challenges are
+Existing connectivity challenges are also exacerbated in times of natural disasters.288

-The region's local government areas (Coffs Harbour, Kempsey, Mid-Coast, Bellingen, Nambucca and Port Macquarie) averaged a 2021 Australian Digital Inclusion

-Index (ADII) score of
+The region's local government areas (Coffs Harbour, Kempsey, Mid-Coast, Bellingen, Nambucca and Port Macquarie) averaged a 2021 Australian Digital Inclusion Index (ADII) score of

-This is below the national average of 71.1 and the New South Wales average of 71.281
+This is below the national average of 71.1 and the New South Wales average of 71.289

-- The Australian Communications Consumer Action Network identified resilient and robust telecommunications networks to be its leading recommendation in ensuring greater preparedness and responsiveness to future bushfires, similar to those which affected the region in 2019-20.282 - Improved digital connectivity can contribute to greater labour and capital productivity, improved access to services and more valuable connections to domestic and international markets for businesses.283 - 97% of businesses in the MId North Coast are described as small or micro businesses, which require access to high-speed internet.
-A growing reliance on data to drive the economy is also noted.284
+- The Australian Communications Consumer Action Network identified resilient and robust telecommunications networks to be its leading recommendation in ensuring greater preparedness and responsiveness to future bushfires, similar to those which affected the region in 2019-20.290 - Improved digital connectivity can contribute to greater labour and capital productivity, improved access to services and more valuable connections to domestic and international markets for businesses.291 - 97% of businesses in the MId North Coast are described as small or micro businesses, which require access to high-speed internet.
+A growing reliance on data to drive the economy is also noted.292